greenpizza1203/auto-save.nvim/README.md

   debounce_delay = 1000, -- delay after which a pending save is executed
   callbacks = { -- functions to be executed at different intervals
-    before_saving = nil, -- ran before doing the actual save },
+    before_saving = nil, -- ran before doing the actual save after_saving = nil, -- ran after the buffer has been written to disk },
  -- log debug messages to 'auto-save.log' file in neovim cache directory, set to `true` to enable debug = false,